-Also known as: Diabetic neuropathy and Diabetes - neuropathy
+Also known as: Diabetic neuropathy, Diabetes - neuropathy or Diabetes - peripheral neuropathy

 - Feeling full after eating only a small amount of food

 - Heartburn and bloating

 - Nausea, constipation, or diarrhea